Extreme Values of Permutation Statistics: Introduction

-Regarding extreme value theory of permutation statistics, there exists a result by Mladenovi\'{c}~\cite{mladenovi2002note} that covers the extreme value behavior of the \textit{largest gap statistic} on the symmetric group.
+Regarding extreme value theory for permutation statistics, Mladenovi\'{c}~\cite{mladenovi2002note} studied the extreme value behavior of the \textit{largest gap statistic} on the symmetric group.
 For a permutation $\omega = (a_1, \ldots, a_n) \in S_n$, there are the random variables $X_{nj}(\omega) := |a_j - a_{j+1}|$, $j=1, \dotsc, n$, $a_{n+1} = a_1$.
 These form a triangular array whose row-wise maximum $M_n := \max\{X_{n1}, \ldots, X_{nn}\}$ is the largest gap occurring in~$\omega$.
-Mladenovi\'{c} proved that the sequence $(M_n)_{n \in \N}$ lies in the attraction domain of the Weibull-2-distribution.
+Mladenovi\'{c} proved that the sequence $(M_n)_{n \in \N}$ is attracted to the Weibull-2-distribution.
 However, all entries of this triangular array are based on \textit{the same permutation} in each row, and thus are not stochastically independent.

-For the numbers of inversions and descents, no such approach is feasible.
-Instead, we build a triangular array of \textit{independent samples} from the Coxeter groups in each row.
-This means that we consider sequences of Coxeter groups $(W_n)_{n \in \N}$ of growing rank $N_n := \rk(W_n)$ and triangular arrays $(X_{n1}, \ldots, X_{nn})$ of permutation statistics.
-On every Coxeter group $W_n$, we draw exactly $n$ samples of the permutation statistics.
-The rate of growth of $N_n$ is to be determined.
-We prove that under suitable conditions, the row-wise maximum $M_n := \max\{X_{n1}, \ldots, X_{nn}\}$ is attracted to the Gumbel distribution.
+For the number of inversions and descents, no such approach is feasible.
+Instead, we construct triangular arrays of \textit{independent samples} from the Coxeter groups in each row.
+This means that we consider sequences of Coxeter groups $(W_n)_{n \in \N}$ with ranks $n = \rk(W_n)$ and triangular arrays $(X_{nj})_{j=1,\ldots,k_n}$ of permutation statistics.
+On each Coxeter group $W_n$, we draw $k_n$ samples of the permutation statistics.
+To achieve a non-degenerate extreme value behavior, the sequence $(k_n)_{n \in \N}$ must be divergent.
+If $k_n$ grows only slowly, then the CLT suggests that the rows for which $k_n$ is large behave similarly to the standard normal distribution.
+If $k_n$ grows too fast, then the discrete character of the permutation statistics will be dominant.
+Therefore, the growth rate of $k_n$ is to be determined.
+In this work, we prove that under suitable conditions on the growth of $k_n$, the row-wise maximum $M_n := \max\{X_{n1}, \ldots, X_{nk_n}\}$ is attracted to the Gumbel distribution.

-Section~\ref{sec:prelim} gathers preliminaries from Coxeter group theory and permutation statistics, including well-known representations of generating functions for inversions and descents.
-Section~\ref{sec:tail} reviews two techniques that prove very important for our results on extremes of permutation statistics.
-The first technique is a proof by Nadarajah and Mitov~\cite{nadarajah2002asymptotics} for binomial arrays, which demonstrates a direct connection to the standard normal distribution using a tail equivalence due to Feller~\cite{feller1957introduction}.
-The second technique is another theorem by Feller~\cite{feller1943generalization}, describing a tail equivalence with extra components for independent but not identically distributed sums of random variables.
-Section~\ref{sec:results} gathers the main results.
-We show that for the inversion and descent statistics of finite Coxeter groups, the extra components found in~\cite{feller1943generalization} are asymptotically negligible, and thus, the method from~\cite{nadarajah2002asymptotics} is applicable.